LegStahl/data_engineering_proj/README.md

 # DATA_ENGINEERING_PROJ
 ## DATA DESCRIPTION
-DATA is list of crimes which were comitted in New-York from 2020 till present.
+Data represents a list of crimes that has been comitted in New-York from 2020 till present.
+Purpose of this project is to analyze the data structure, validate the structure, transform it to more sufficient way to store(data base and .parquet) for further steps for extracting logic-value from clean data.
+Below, a table is represented, that shows columns, their type and some description about each.
 | Old name of column | New name of column     | Type of data in pandas | Description |
 |------------------|--------------------------|------------------------|-------------|
 | DR_NO            | dr_no              | Int64               | Unique ID of case |